Kong/docs.konghq.com/app/konnect/runtime-manager/consumer-groups.md

     By default, the plugin is automatically enabled when the form is submitted.
     You can also toggle the **This plugin is Enabled** button to configure the plugin without enabling it.
     For this example, keep the plugin enabled.
-1. Complete only the following fields with the following parameters.
+1. Complete only the following fields with the following parameters:
     1. Config.limit: `5`
     1. Config.window_size: `30`
-    1. Config.window_type: `sliding`
+    1. Config.window_type: `Sliding`
     1. Config.retry_after_jitter_max: `0`
     1. Config.enforce_consumer_groups: `true`
     1. Config.consumer_groups: `Bronze`

     Besides the above fields, there may be others populated with default values.
 For this example, leave the rest of the fields as they are.
 1. Click **Save**.